sezanzeb/input-remapper/readme/development.md

 Don't use your computer during integration tests to avoid interacting with the gui, which might make tests fail.

-There is also a run configuration for PyCharm called "All Tests" included.
+There is also a "run configuration" for PyCharm called "All Tests" included.

+To read events for manual testing, `evtest` is very helpful.
+Add `-d` to `input-remapper-gtk` to get debug output.

-## Writing Tests
+## Writing tests

 Tests are in https://github.com/sezanzeb/input-remapper/tree/main/tests